 Cavities happen when the hard surface of your teeth, called enamel, becomes permanently damaged and…

-If you need to consult with a dentist during this time about your current dental care needs, call our Northglenn Dental Office to talk with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Northglenn Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.